fene20/great-recipes/README.md

 -   Small bug.
 Recipies.html showing no results found.
 Had {% if tasks|length > 0 %} instead of {% if recipes|length > 0 %}
 -   Small bug. my_recipes.html had same code as recipies.html but was not listing the recipes.
 Added recipes = list(mongo.db.recipes.find()) yo my_recipies in app.py.
     Was not connecting to the DB.
+-   Small bug.
+Collapsed search bar was being displayed on my_recipe.html. changed search to recipes = list(mongo.db.recipes.find({"created_by": username, "$text": {"$search": query}})) so nothing would be passed to my_recipes.html if there was no result found.

+/* Footer code from Materialize */